clamsproject/app-doctr-wrapper/README.md

 ### Configurable runtime parameter

-For the full list of parameters, please refer to the app metadata from [CLAMS App Directory](https://apps.clams.ai) or [`metadata.py`](metadata.py) file in this repository.
+For the full list of parameters, please refer to the app metadata from the [CLAMS App Directory](https://apps.clams.ai) or the [`metadata.py`](metadata.py) file in this repository.